Class Containers

 Returns an unmodifiable view of the given array.
 A direct reference to the given array is retained (i.e. the array is not cloned).
 Consequently, the given array shall not be modified after construction if the returned list is intended to be immutable.

 The returned list implements the CheckedContainer interface.
 The value returned by its CheckedContainer.getElementType() method is inferred from the array component type.
-Because arrays in the Java language are covariant (at the contrary of collections), the list type have to be <? extends E> instead of <E>.

 Type Parameters: